Ssekyene/alx-higher_level_programming/0x11-python-network_1/README.md

 * A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
 * Your code should not be executed when imported (by using if __name__ == "__main__":)

+**FYI:**

+- Files with prefixes from 0- to 3- use the `urllib` package while the proceeding files use the `requests` package which is the simpler one.
+- The file [10-my_github.py](./10-my_github.py) uses [Basic Authentication](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28)  with a [personal access token as password](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to access to the github user information (only `read:user` permission is needed)